 California Couple Profiles

 Same-sex couples in California have been riding a roller coaster for the past four years.
 Since May 2008, when the California Supreme Court extended the freedom to marry to same-sex couples, thousands of families in the state have experienced momentous victories, crushing setbacks, and a relentless period of uncertainty about the future of marriage.
 That's because in November 2008, anti-gay forces in the state pushed through Proposition 8, which resulted in a constitutional ban on marriage for same-sex couples, leaving 18,000 newly married couples, and many other couples who did not marry in that five-month period, in limbo.
-Prop 8 has steadily progressed through the courts over the past four years, and it now will face review by the U.S. Supreme Court in March 2013.
-A ruling is expected by June 2013.
-Read all about Proposition 8 HERE.
+On June 26, 2013, in a victory for the freedom to marry, the United States Supreme Court dismissed Hollingswoth v.
+Perry, declaring that the proponents of Proposition 8 lacked standing to appeal the lower court rulings that had already invalidated Prop.
+8. Read all about Proposition 8 HERE.
+Last updated June 2013.

 Bill Horn and Scout Masterson